Foster Volunteer Program

 Keep in mind that there is always the possibility of a health risk when exposing your pets to other animals in any setting.
-However, if your pets are in good health and current on vaccinations, the risk in minimal.
+However, if your pets are in good health and current on vaccinations, the risk

 What expenses are involved in fostering an animal?

 WCGHS covers all medical care for animals in foster homes, including vaccinations, spay/neuter surgeries and medications.
 WCGHS can also provide food and litter, if needed.
 The Foster Volunteer provides housing, bedding, toys, exercise, socialization and lots of LOVE!

 What are your greatest foster needs?

 Kittens!
 During kitten season (Spring through Fall) pregnant cats or young feral kittens that need to be bottle fed, are often brought into the shelter.
 Fosters are needed to raise and socialize these kittens until they are old enough to be adopted or placed at the shelter.

 Temporary medical care after surgical procedures and special needs pets.